 Where to Shop for Bathroom Sinks

 Now that you're overflowing with bathroom sink ideas, may we suggest going shopping?
 These are some of our favorite destinations to browse.

-If you're on the hunt for a bathroom sink and vanity in one, head on over to Rejuvenation.
+If you're on the hunt for a bathroom sink and vanity combo, head on over to Rejuvenation.
 You'll discover plenty of styles to choose from, all with retro, classic touches that particularly fit vintage-inspired spaces.

 This website is a designer darling because of the myriad of options.
-Drop by here if you're looking for sinks with serious style (oooh, gold leaf!) or if you need a highly-specific size or type of sink for your bath.
+Drop by here if you're looking for bathroom sinks with serious style (oooh, gold leaf!) or if you need a highly specific size or type of sink for your bath.